What’s the difference between a Captain and a Pilot?

-We’ve all heard “This is your Captain speaking” bellowing out over tannoy systems on scheduled flights (normally followed by a delay announcement), but what is the difference between a pilot and a Captain?
+We’ve all heard “This is your Captain speaking” over tannoy systems on airline flights.
+And when you book a private jet flight, you will meet your Captain before you board the aircraft.
+But what is the difference between a Captain and other types of pilot?

 Professional pilots have completed either a Commercial Pilot’s Licence (CPL) or a Air Transport Pilot’s Licence (ATPL).
 This differentiates them from amateur pilots who have a Private Pilot’s Licence (PPL).

-It is a legal requirement in Europe that every chartered private jet flight must have a minimum of 2 pilots.
-One of the pilots will take full responsibility for the flight and be referred to as the Captain.
-If both pilots are Command Course qualified, one pilot will take responsibility for the flight and will be referred to as “Commander”.
+Commercially-chartered private jet flights in Europe and the US are operated by two pilots.
+One will take full responsibility for the flight and be referred to as the Captain.
+If both pilots are Command Course qualified, one pilot will take responsibility for the flight and will be referred to as ‘Commander’.

-My flying CV shows a sample of the progression between Pilot, First Officer and Captain:
+As as example, my flying CV shows a sample of the progression between pilot, First Officer and Captain.

 Captain Adam Twidell

 1990 – Joined Royal Air Force as a cadet pilot at University of Edinburgh, Scotland

 1996 – Qualified as a pilot gaining RAF ‘wings’